-Tech for seniors - coping with technology
+Technology for seniors - coping in a digital world

 My post looks at the various ways in which technology affects our third age lives, and how we can make the most of it.
 One thing is for certain – technology is not going away, so ignoring it will only cut you off from experiences, activities and adventures.
 Which is what retirement is for.